 It was around 10 p.m. on election night in Detroit when a flurry of texts lit up the phone of Art Reyes III.
 A busload of Republican election observers had arrived at the TCF Center, where votes were being tallied.
 They were crowding the vote-counting tables, refusing to wear masks, heckling the mostly Black workers.
 Reyes, a Flint native who leads We the People Michigan, was expecting this.
 For months, conservative groups had been sowing suspicion about urban vote fraud.
-"The language wee, NEXC MEADNING SOME THE election; there will be fraud in Detroit,' long before any vote was cast," Reyes says.
+"The language was, 'They're going to steal the election; there will be fraud in Detroit,' long before any vote was cast," Reyes says.